Azure/missionlz-edge/docs/Deployment_container_setup.md

 ## Container \<Import\>

-*Note: This is also a time consuming process depending on the size of the packages selected and network bandwidth.*
+>**NOTE**: This is also a time consuming process depending on the size of the packages selected and network bandwidth.*

 - If on a new system with the compressed file available run: